bnrosa/react/README.md

 <details>
 <summary>
-JSX.LibraryManagedAttributes nuance for library authors
+<code>JSX.LibraryManagedAttributes</code> nuance for library authors
 </summary>

 The above implementations work fine for App creators, but sometimes you want to be able to export `GreetProps` so that others can consume it.
 The problem here is that the way `GreetProps` is defined, `age` is a required prop when it isn't because of `defaultProps`.